Report Highlights Injuries and Deaths from Faulty Medical Implants and Devices

 The vaginal mesh was approved under the discredited 510(k) system.
 We are appalled women suffered so much unnecessary pain, permanent injury, and even death over this dangerous medical device.

 Patients who have been harmed by faulty medical implants and devices may have suffered very serious injuries.
 You should consider lawsuits against big pharma.
-Mass tort lawsuits are progressing over devices such as IVC filters, Physiomesh and birth control devices like Essure that Bayer pulled off the market this year.
+Lawsuits are progressing over devices such as IVC filters, Physiomesh and birth control devices like Essure that Bayer pulled off the market this year.